mofuss/mofuss/README.md

 ### Changing your area of interest
 When changing the Area of Interest you might keep working on the same MoFuSS directory in which case all previous results will be overwritten.
 Or just create a new folder to run the new simulations.
-* 1.- You first need to adust the parameters in `YourMoFuSSWorkingDirectory/LULCC/DownloadedDatasets/SourceData*/parameters_*.csv (or xlsx)` accordingly.
+* 1.- You first need to adust the parameters in `YourMoFuSSWorkingDirectory/LULCC/DownloadedDatasets/SourceData*/parameters_*.csv`.
-* 2.- Re-run from Stage 1 but starting in script # 4.- `mofuss/localhost/scripts/3_demand4IDW_v3.R`
+   * a) For 1000m simulations, you need to adjust the following variables in the section: **Region to be processed**:

-👀 If you have any feedback on this documentation, please feel free to reach out to us at: aghilardi@ciga.unam.mx.
+      * a.1) `byregion`, being the options: `Continental`, `Regional`, `Country`

-### Changing your area of interest
+      * a.2) Depending on the previous selection, you need to adjust `region2BprocessedCont` or `region2BprocessedReg`, or `region2BprocessedCtry` accordingly.
+The options for each case can be found [here](https://github.com/mofuss/mofuss/tree/main/parameters).
-When changing the Area of Interest you might keep working on the same MoFuSS directory in which case all previous results will be overwritten.
-Or just create a new folder to run the new simulations.
+      * Note: If you need a new region built from a different set of countries, please contact aghilardi@ciga.unam.mx.
-* 1.- You first need to adust the parameters in `YourMoFuSSWorkingDirectory/LULCC/DownloadedDatasets/SourceData*/parameters_*.csv (or xlsx)` accordingly.
+   * b) Alternatively, you can generate a brand new and functional parameters .csv table from the [MoFuSS-US tool[(https://www.mofuss.unam.mx/webmofuss/).
 * 2.- Re-run from Stage 1 but starting in script # 4.- `mofuss/localhost/scripts/3_demand4IDW_v3.R`

 👀 If you have any feedback on this documentation, please feel free to reach out to us at: aghilardi@ciga.unam.mx.